ovh/sv2chisel/DEVNOTES.md

 #### URGENT

-- warn about ignored ifdef (silently ignored for now)

 - support initial statements
   - static assert => convert to scala's `require` statement
   - detect initial initialization (equivalent to preset) & attempt to translate it with literals